awsdocs/amazon-redshift-developer-guide/doc_source/r_MAX.md

 # MAX function<a name="r_MAX"></a>

  The MAX function returns the maximum value in a set of rows\.
-DISTINCT or ALL may be used but do not affect the result\.
+DISTINCT or ALL might be used but do not affect the result\.

 ## Syntax<a name="r_MAX-synopsis"></a>